RetiredGuitar64/myblog/README.md

 ## deployment

-There are no runtime dependencies when deploying to a remote Linux environment except one static binary with assets baked into it, and will auto mount when running.
+There are no runtime dependencies when deploying to a remote Linux environment except one static binary with all assets baked into it, and will auto mount when running.

 Following is the process for create the static binary: